Texas Tech senior traveled and competed in Minneapolis, Minnesota the past week

 Tech Volleyball Falls to Baylor

 Flora was named the eighth volleyball coach in school history on Jan.
-7, 2011, and immediately hit the ground running, leading the Red Raiders to 29 victories over the past two years, one win shy of the school's total from the previous five seasons prior to his arrival.
+7, 2011, and immediately hit the ground running, leading the Red Raiders to 39 victories over the past three years, two wins shy of the school's total from the previous six seasons prior to his arrival.

 It was quite the start for a first-year head coach who inherited a program that had only won 11 matches over its previous three seasons combined.
 Flora led the Red Raiders to that total in only his second month on the job.